georgesk/dokuwiki-plugin-odtplus2dw/README.md

-# odtplus2dw
+# odtplus2dw Plugin

-odtplus2dw is a plugin for dokuwiki (forked from odt2dw to add doc/docx support).
+Create a dokuwiki page from a file.

 - More information about odtplus2dw at http://www.dokuwiki.org/plugin:odtplus2dw
 - More information about odt2dw at http://www.dokuwiki.org/plugin:odt2dw